uchicago-dsi/oakland-institute-ukraine/README.md

 Large amounts of Ukraine’s arable land are controlled by a few agribusinesses.
 Oakland Institute has been tracking consolidation of agricultural land as well as land reform policy in Ukraine.
 The goal of this application is to analyze Ukrainian agricultural exports data to see the activity of some of the companies identified in Oakland Institute's report over time: [https://www.oaklandinstitute.org/war-theft-takeover-ukraine-agricultural-land](https://www.oaklandinstitute.org/war-theft-takeover-ukraine-agricultural-land)

+We are interested in the export shares of some Ukrainian companies to other countries and regions.
+The following code will help analyze export shares to the specified country or region: Spain, Belgium or Asia.

 ### Installation

 This setup should only have to be run once per machine you run it on.